rorycl/rm2pdf/README.md

 module `gofpdi`.
 The latter is used for including pages from existing PDF documents.

+If your pdf causes fpdf to fail, resave the pdf using the `pdftk` programme.

 ### Build and test

-Developed with go 1.13 on 64bit Linux.
+Developed with go 1.15 on 64bit Linux.

 Test:  `go test -v ./...`